BotYue/CSE-398-25Sp-SU/Lab Project/Project Report or Video.md

 * The video must describe title, member names, date (semester) at the beginning

-* For reference, you can view the some examples in this playlist https://www.youtube.com/playlist?list=PLnnDMDaEIAC2efK3mQsPPJSb_mEfHCz3-
+* For reference, you can view the some examples in this playlist<br> https://www.youtube.com/playlist?list=PLnnDMDaEIAC2efK3mQsPPJSb_mEfHCz3-

 * Your video may be used for future purposes by the instructor or ECS Media and may be published online.
 If you prefer that the instructor or ECS Media not publish your video, you may opt out by notifying the instructor via email.

-🎉🎉 Congratulations on Finishing the Project!  🎉🎉
+🎉🎉 **Congratulations on Finishing the Project!**  🎉🎉